OpenITI/documentation/index.md

 2. AuthorID is the unique identifier for an author.
-As a rule, AuthorID is formed by combining (a) the hijrī year of death formatted into a 4-digit number (prepended with 0s, if necessary) and (b) the šuhraŧ of the author, since this is usually the most recognizable element of any author's name.
+As a rule, AuthorID is formed by combining (a) the hijrī year of death formatted into a 4-digit number (prepended with 0s, if necessary) and (b) the šuhra of the author, since this is usually the most recognizable element of any author's name.
 The year of death in the AuthorID does not have to be exact, if any controversy exists.
 Even an approximate date will suffice, since it will allow you to arrange